M-Saeb/odoomigrations/README.md

 - `direct`: run all the commands from the destination database, so that downloading the custom modules, configuration file happends directly to the wanted destination
 - - when selecting this method, addin the `dest_ssh_username` and `dest_ssh_password` becomes required
 - - incase the migrations failed midway with this method, there is not way to revert what was downloaded and changed, so use it with caution

+## `log`
+when set to true, it'll log the steps the the CLI took in the `odoomigrations_cache` path with the file name `migration.log` when set to anything else, no log will be made